 SCREN is a network of science communication researchers and educators who collectively share best practices in science communication training and engage collaboratively in science communication research.

-In March 2000 CPAS became an accredited Centre for the Australian National Commission for UNESCO, with the task of collaborating both within Australia and with neighbouring Pacific countries in raising the awareness of science in many diverse communities.
+CPAS is an accredited Centre for the Australian National Commission for UNESCO, tasked to collaborate both within Australia and with neighbouring Pacific countries in raising the awareness of science in many diverse communities.